PaulieB14/bitcoin-substreams-analytics/README.md

 - Maintaining address transaction history
 - Generating rich lists and statistics

+There are two implementations of the ClickHouse integration:

+1. **Main project integration**: Uses the files in the root directory (`clickhouse_schema.sql`, `sink_config.yaml`, etc.)
+2. **Modular integration**: Located in the `clickhouse-bitcoin` directory, this is a more modular implementation that can be used independently

-See the `CLICKHOUSE_SETUP.md` file for detailed information on setting up and using the ClickHouse integration.
+See the `CLICKHOUSE_SETUP.md` file for detailed information on the main integration, or the `clickhouse-bitcoin/README.md` file for information on the modular integration.

 ## Development